Lawmakers, Lobbyists Facing Criticism for Flying to Maui Conference Amid Pandemic

 Local California State Assembly Member, Chad Mayes, representing the 42nd district, is among those in attendance at the conference.

-Tune in to NBC Palm Springs at 6pm for a full interview with Gino LaMont and Assembly Member Mayes.
+View the full interview with Gino LaMont and Assembly Member Mayes below.